Folding Camping Cots

 Polyester is easily cleaned with a damp cloth and will dry quickly.
 Cotton is harder to clean and takes a long time to dry.

-This cot has a polyester cover and stainless steel legs.
+This cot has a polyester cover and steel legs.
 It packs small and gets good reviews for comfort.

 Some cots are like actual beds, with spring systems and mattresses.
 This type of cot is most suitable for use at home.
 If you are considering one of these for camping, check the material used in the mattress.
 Avoid cotton, even in a polyester-cotton blend.
 If the mattress gets wet, it will take a long time to dry.